-As an institution, UWM provides and, in some cases, mandates comprehensive, intentional and integrated programming, initiatives, strategies and campaigns intended to end dating violence, sexual harassment, domestic violence, sexual violence and stalking.
+As an institution, UWM provides and, in some cases, mandates comprehensive, intentional, and integrated programming, initiatives, strategies and campaigns intended to end dating violence, sexual harassment, domestic violence, sexual violence and stalking.
 UWM is committed to providing programs, initiatives, strategies and campaigns that are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, informed by research or assessed for value, effectiveness or outcome, and consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community, and societal levels.

 UWM is committed to providing educational primary prevention and awareness programs for its students and employees.
-"Primary prevention programs" means programming, initiatives, and strategies informed by research or assessed for value, effectiveness, or outcomes that are intended to stop dating violence, sexual harassment, 26 "Awareness programs" are defined as "community-wide or audience-specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent violence, promote safety, and reduce perpetration."
-27

-For more information on trainings for faculty, staff and students regarding Title IX/sexual harassment and sexual violence reporting and response options, visit uwm.edu/titleix/education-and-training.
-For more
+"Primary prevention programs" means programming, initiatives, and strategies informed by research or assessed for value, effectiveness, or outcomes that are intended to stop dating violence, domestic violence, sexual assault, and stalking.
+"Awareness programs" are defined as "community-wide or audience-specific programming, initiatives, and For more information on trainings for faculty, staff and students regarding Title IX/sexual harassment and sexual violence reporting and response options, visit uwm.edu/titleix/education-and-training.
+For more information on trainings and programs for students on sexual and relationship violence prevention, visit https://uwm.edu/wellness/health-services/violenceprevention/or email uwmviolenceprevention@uwm.edu.
+Additional information about programs is provided below.